17 Best Customer Support Platform Portals in 2025

 Features

-- LiveAgent boasts advanced ticketing features that consolidate communications from multiple channels into a single, manageable interface so your agents can navigate seamlessly between customer requests.
+- Advanced ticketing features: These tools consolidate communications from multiple channels into a single, manageable interface.
+Agents can move quickly between customer requests in one place.

-- The platform weaves together a fast live chat service and a built-in call center, so your agents can communicate with customers in real time, supporting personalized customer interactions.
+- Live chat service and a built-in call center: These features enable your agents to communicate with customers in real-time, supporting personalized customer interactions.

 Ideal Users

-LiveAgent is ideal for businesses of all sizes that require a reliable multi-channel customer support system.
+LiveAgent is a reliable multi-channel customer support system, ideal for businesses of all sizes.
 It suits companies in various industries that need to handle a high volume of customer interactions and prioritize quick response to support queries.

 Pricing

-Pricing starts at $15/month (billed annually at $180), giving you a ticketing system that is supported by a live-chat tool.
-The $29/month (billed annually at $348) provides analytics and reports that allow you to rank your agents based on their performance.
+Pricing starts at $15/month, giving you a ticketing system that is supported by a live-chat tool.
+The $29/month (billed annually) provides analytics and reports that allow you to rank your agents based on their performance.

 The Bottom Line

 LiveAgent stands out as a versatile customer support solution.
-It is equipped with several powerful tools, which you’ll need to overcome the steeper-than-usual learning curve.
+It is equipped with several powerful tools.
+You’ll need these tools if you’re ready to invest time learning a complex platform.

 #9 Richpanel: Good for eCommerce Businesses